CleasbyCode/jzp/README.md

  $ 7z e your_image.jpg
 ```

-From Windows, first rename the *.jpg* file extension to *.zip*, then from a Windows console type the command:
+From Windows, first rename the *.jpg* file extension to *.zip*, then from a console type the following command:
 ```c
  PS C:\Demo> Expand-Archive  your_image.zip
 ```